BetaThis is a new service – your feedback will help us to improve it.

 Accuracy

-As the results presented in these publications are based on survey data, they represent estimates.
+As the results presented in these publications are based on survey data, they are estimates.
 Individual estimates may be inaccurate reflections of the true population, and differences between estimates may not be statistically significant.
 This is particularly true for estimates calculated from small group sizes.
 To take account of this, proportions where numerators are based on 30 or less are flagged, and particular care should be taken when interpreting these results.

 Coverage